 For college students, hotel visitors, or corporate businesses, education is more important than driving action.
 Integration in this way may involve promoting online social media channels where viewers can learn more, different initiatives they can participate in or other programs that can develop their skills.

 Regardless of industry, digital signage must be used to push the benefits most relevant to a target market and drive demand for the services in question.

-Any review of digital signage strategy must include a disclaimer about screen placement: Screen placement is a critical component of your digital signage strategy.
+Any review of a digital signage strategy must include a disclaimer about screen placement: Screen placement is a critical component of your digital signage strategy.